Must Do Nature Walks on the Gold Coast Hinterland – With 4 Easy Waterfalls to See

 Witches Falls

-Witches Falls is one of the hardest of the tracks that I have listed.
+Witches Falls is one of the hardest tracks I have listed.
 This 3.6km track is steep, and after rain, it can be muddy and slippery.

 The car parks aren’t large as you have parks just off the side of the road.